-First, I'd like to note that AP World History is one of the more popular AP exams; 265,308 students took it in 2015!
-The only AP exams to surpass that number of participants were US History, Psychology, US Government, English Literature & Composition, English Language & Composition, and Calculus AB.
+First, I'd like to note that World History is one of the more popular AP exams: 313,317 students took it in 2019.
+The only AP exams to surpass this number of participants were US History, US Government, English Literature & Composition, and English Language & Composition.

-On the other hand, if an exam is less popular, the students who take it are usually interested in the subject and, therefore, more likely to be well-prepared for the test.
-In these cases, they've typically chosen to take a class outside of core requirements because they want to learn more about the subject.
+On the other hand, if an exam is less popular, the students who take it are usually interested in the subject and thus more likely to be well prepared for the test.
+In these cases, they've typically chosen to take a class outside the core requirements because they want to learn more about the subject.

-The popularity of the test can partially account for the lower passing rate, but it's so close to the bottom of the stack that it does seem to indicate a difficult test.
-More shockingly, the average document-based question score in 2016 was only 2.96 out of 9 points!
-This emphasizes the difficulty of the document-based question in particular for most students.
+The popularity of the AP World History test can partially account for the lower pass rate, but it's so close to the bottom of the stack that it does seem to indicate that it's quite a difficult test.
+More shockingly, the average document-based question score in 2019 was only 2.28 out of 7 points!
+This emphasizes the difficulty of the DBQ in particular for most students.

-Now, let's take a look at the five rate.
-The 2016 five rate was a 6.5 percent, which is very low by anyone's standards.
-Only Physics 1 and Biology had lower five rates in 2016.
-Like the passing rate, this also seems to indicate that AP World History is a difficult test.
-Although test popularity can partially account for such a low five rate, the rate is so low that it points to a high inherent difficulty level.
+Now, let's take a look at the 5 rate.
+The 2019 5 rate for AP World History was 8.6%, which is very low by anyone's standards.
+Only AP Seminar, English Literature & Composition, Biology, and Physics 1 had lower 5 rates.
+Like the pass rate, this also seems to indicate that AP World History is a difficult AP exam.
+Although test popularity can partially account for such a low 5 rate, this rate is so low that it points to an inherently high difficulty level.

-Just like five-star reviews, fives on the AP World History exam are hard to come by.
+Just like 5-star reviews, 5s on the AP World History exam are hard to come by.

 Is the AP World History Content Difficult?

-For this class, you're dealing with the entirety of human history.
-It would seem that the content is difficult just based on its scope!
-That's a little deceptive, though.
-The class is mainly about being able to understand long-term trends in history and identify how the five themes of the course relate to events throughout the six designated historical eras.
-It's slightly different from classes like US History and European History, which focus more on specifics.
+Still, 800 years is a huge chunk of time to cover in a single class!
+Fortunately, the AP World History class is mainly about being able to understand long-term trends throughout history and identifying how the six themes of the course relate to events throughout the nine units and their accompanying time periods.
+It's slightly different from classes such as AP US History and AP Euro, which focus more on specifics.

 AP World History requires critical thinking about the relevance of particular themes at certain historical moments (and knowledge of some specific examples to back up your conclusions).
 It's not necessary to memorize everything that's ever happened to do well, so the content isn't as hard as it appears at first glance.

 Whether you find the class difficult depends partially on your skills in writing and analysis.
 If you're good at those things, you'll probably find AP World History manageable.
-If you have trouble answering vague thematic questions and are more memorization-oriented, the class will likely be more of a struggle.
+If you have trouble answering vague thematic questions and are more memorization-oriented, the class will likely be more of a struggle for you.

-You don't have to possess Godlike powers of recall to do well in AP World History, but you DO have to know how religious beliefs shaped the formation of early civilizations.
+You don't have to possess godlike powers of recall to do well in AP World History, but you DO have to know how religious beliefs shaped the formation of some early civilizations.

 Do Students Think AP World History Is Hard?

-Students typically find AP World History to be a medium-difficulty class with relatively simple concepts but a significant workload.
-As I mentioned in the previous section, it's more of a general overview of history compared to classes like AP US History and AP European History.
+Students typically find AP World History to be a medium-difficulty class, with relatively simple concepts but a significant workload.
+As mentioned in the previous section, it's more of a general overview of history compared to classes such as AP US History and AP European History.
 AP World History offers greater flexibility in answering essay questions, and it doesn't ask for specific facts as often.
 Once you have a handle on the main themes and how they connect key developments in history, you should be able to answer most questions that are thrown your way.

-However, there's no denying that there's a lot of material to cover, so you'll have to do frequent readings and prepare for quizzes regularly.
-Even if you're not struggling to master the content, you still will have to put in a significant amount of time.
+Still, there's no denying that there's a lot of material to cover.
+As a result, you'll have to do frequent readings and prepare for quizzes regularly.
+Even if you're not struggling to master the content, you'll still have to put in a significant amount of time and effort.

 Students also don't necessarily know the best way to prepare for the AP exam if it's one of the first ones they've seen.
-Even if they do practice with real AP materials, it's common to write practice essays without adhering to realistic time constraints or do practice questions that test factual recall and not real analysis.
+Even if they do practice with real AP materials, it's common to write practice essays without adhering to realistic time constraints or do practice questions that test factual recall instead of real analysis.

 Most students take AP World History when they are still lil' academic saplings that have yet to grow to their full potential.